Kyuunex/Momiji/README.md

 + `flag` - Another value for this config that specifies something else regarding this setting.
 This column is not always used.

 #### `setting` column can be any of these things
-+ `guild_regular_role` - This setting enables "Regulars" functionality in the guild.
-It enables `;regulars` command.
-    + `parent` column for this setting must contain a guild id.
-    + `value` column for this setting must contain a role id for the regular role.
-    + `flag` column for this setting must contain the amount of members the role can be assigned to.
-For example, a value of `20` will give top 20 mebers this role.
 + `google_api_key` - This setting stores google api key.
 It enables `;img` command.
 You can keep this setting absent if you don't wanna use the `;img` command.
     + `value` column for this setting must contain a google api key.
 + `google_search_engine_id` - This setting stores google search engine id.
 This setting is required for `;img` command to work.
     + `value` column for this setting must contain a google search engine id.
-+ `guild_voice_log_channel` - This setting enables voice join/leave logging functionality in the guild.
-When this is enabled, User Join, User Leave, User Switch Voice channel notifications will be posted in the specified channel.
-    + `parent` column for this setting must contain a guild id.
-    + `value` column for this setting must contain a channel id where the logs go.

 To set a config, follow this example command `;sql INSERT INTO config VALUES ("<setting>", "<parent>", "<value>", "<flag>")`.
 If a setting does not require a specific column, set that column to `0`.
+I moved most things to other tables, I'll get to documenting these or maybe adding commands.

 ### Bridging
 Bridging feature ties the specified channel to a module or to another channel.
 This is used when you wanna grab messages from another channel, or use a custom module to generate custom messages.